shx99717/vaadinsamplewithcdiandjakartaee/README.md

 mvn clean package tomee:run
 ```

-_Warning, make sure stop the services of apache and wildfly if they are running on the same machine_
+_Warning, make sure to stop the services of Apache and Wildfly if they are running on the same machine_

 Open [http://localhost:8080/](http://localhost:8080/) in browser.